realazthat/snipinator/README.md

       symbol (str): The symbol to extract.
       escape (bool, optional): Should use HTML entities escaping?
 Defaults to False.
-      indent (str | int | None, optional): Should indent?
+      indent (Union[str, int, None], optional): Should indent?
 By how much, or with what prefix?
 Defaults to None.
-      backtickify (bool | str, optional): Should surround with backticks?
+      backtickify (Union[bool, str], optional): Should surround with backticks?
 With what language?
 Defaults to False.
       decomentify (bool, optional): Assuming that you will be using HTML comments around this call, setting this to true will add corresponding